MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

   For more details, see [azure-iot-sdks #414 - EventData Properties dictionary empty ](https://github.com/Azure/azure-iot-sdks/issues/414)

-4. Add a device to the IoTHub and take a note of its name and connection string.
+4. Add a device named "device1" the IoTHub and take a note of its connection string.
 This can be done using [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases/download/2016-02-03/SetupDeviceExplorer.msi).

 5. Set environment variables: